grimsa/grimsa.github.io/_posts/2019-01-07-on-complexity.md

 layout:      post
 title:       "On complexity"
 date:        2019-01-08 08:00:00
-summary:     "Thoughts on complexity of systems, separating essential and accidental complexity and why simplicity is not easy"
+summary:     "Thoughts on complexity of systems, separating essential and accidental complexity and why simplicity is not easy."
-categories:  priciples, complexity
+categories:  complexity simplicity principles
 ---

-> The biggest problem in the development and maintenance of large-scale software systems is complexity — large systems are hard to understand.
+> "The biggest problem in the development and maintenance of large-scale software systems is complexity — large systems are hard to understand." — Ben Moseley and Peter Marks

 ### The ceiling of complexity

-In the preface of his DDD book, Eric Evans mentions *the ceiling of complexity* in passing.
+In the preface of the *Domain-Driven Design* book, Eric Evans mentions *the ceiling of complexity* in passing.

 We can think about it as a natural limit of how complex a system can become before becoming intellectually unmanageable.
 As we approach this limit, the system is more and more difficult to develop and maintain, causing us to expend huge resources or gamble on our changes not breaking anything.